pact-foundation/pact.io/pact_nirvana/step_5.md

 One of the complications introduced by the "consumer driven" nature of the workflow is that new interactions are usually added to the contract before the functionality has been implemented in the provider.
 Using the workflow described above, a provider build will be kicked off when you publish a contract with new interactions in it.
 This build will \(correctly\) fail during the verification task.
 This is not ideal, as the failure is expected.
 To solve this, we need to allow contracts to change without breaking the builds.

-"Tagging" application versions in the broker allows you to separate your "stable" pacts from your changing ones, and to introduce new expectations to a pact without breaking your provider builds.
+"Tagging" application versions in the broker allows you to separate your "stable" pacts from your "feature pacts", and to introduce new expectations to a pact without breaking your provider builds.
 Tags are simple text labels that are applied to application versions, and you can think of the time ordered series of pacts that belong to each tag as forming a "pseudo branch".
 These psuedo branches can be used in a similar way to git feature branches, where you can keep an unbreaking stable line of development, while adding new, breaking interactions on the side.

 ![Tags over time](/.gitbook/assets/tags_over_time.png)